Step-by-Step Guide

 Map out every external system your agent needs to interact with.
 List the specific operations for each system: what data the agent needs to read, what records it needs to create or update, and what actions it needs to trigger.
 For a CRM integration, this might include reading contact records, creating new leads, updating deal stages, and logging activities.
 Each operation becomes a tool that the agent can invoke during its reasoning process.

-Build robust tool interfaces that handle errors gracefully.
-External APIs fail, rate limits are hit, and data formats change.
-Your tool implementations should include retry logic with exponential backoff, timeout handling, input validation, and clear error messages that help the agent understand what went wrong and how to respond.
-Brittle tool implementations are the most common cause of agent failures in production.
+Build tool interfaces that handle errors gracefully.
+External APIs fail, rate limits get hit, and data formats change.
+Your tool code should include retry logic with exponential backoff, timeout handling, input validation, and clear error messages that help the agent understand what went wrong and how to respond.
+Brittle tool code is the most common cause of agent failures in production.

 Test each tool independently before connecting it to the agent.
 Verify that it handles expected inputs correctly, responds to edge cases appropriately, and fails gracefully when encountering unexpected conditions.
-Document each tool's capabilities and limitations clearly, as this documentation will inform the agent's system prompt and help it make better decisions about when and how to use each tool.
+Document each tool's capabilities and limitations clearly — this documentation will inform the agent's system prompt and help it make better decisions about when and how to use each tool.

 4